rebelsky/csc207c/_eboards/eboard08-1.md

 ### News / Etc.

 * I'm still here.
 I'm unsure about whether I'll be here on Thursday.
+* Reminder: Take cards from outside the jar and drop them in the jar.
 * I've been doing my best to respond to questions on Teams and email.
   Please keep them coming.
 And please ask general questions in the Questions channel, rather than via DM.
+* Warning!
+Talk will be long and lab will be short.

 ### Pre-reflection #3